 By recreating a proven/tested design we are saving costs, creating efficiencies, and learning from another community’s lived experiences.

-Since elector assent was sought to proceed with borrowing the cost of a new RCMP facility and Council subsequently approved the borrowing bylaw, staff observed a steep increase in the cost of lumber (150% this year alone) and a shortage in supply.
+Since elector assent was sought to proceed with borrowing the cost of a new RCMP facility, and Council subsequently approved the borrowing bylaw, staff observed a steep increase in the cost of lumber (150% this year alone) and a shortage in supply.
 In modelling our facility after the new Fort St John RCMP building, staff have been able to watch and learn from their experience.

 At this time, we don’t know what will happen to the current facility if the new building goes ahead.
 North Cowichan owns the land, and all options will be explored.
 It will be up to Council to determine the best and most appropriate use for the land and any potential sale revenues.

-The current detachment does not meet the needs of our RCMP members, or the community.
-The current facility was built in 1980, and it has reached the end up its useful life, as the infrastructure is failing.
+The current detachment does not meet the needs of our RCMP members or the community.
+The current facility was built in 1980, and it has reached the end of its useful life, as the infrastructure is failing.
 The building was originally designed for a workforce of 30, and today the building houses just over 80 members and employees.
 In addition, due to the placement of the building, it is susceptible to annual flooding.
-This disrupts staff, and has a detrimental effect on the facility.
+This disrupts staff and has a detrimental effect on the facility.
 Major security upgrades would be required, along with a renovation to bring the jail cells up to the provincial and federal standards.
 This alone would carry a substantial cost, more than constructing a new facility.
 Additional RCMP services will be brought under one roof in the new building, like South Island Traffic, Forensic Identification, and Municipal, provincial, and Indigenous police members.
 Currently, they are spread across many buildings and even communities.
 This makes them difficult to access and can have increased response times.
 A new integrated model will allow for more efficient policing in our communities.